ClixsyDev/starter-theme/README.md

 - `composer run-script lint:cs` will check the code styling against the PSR-12 coding style (https://www.php-fig.org/psr/psr-12/)
 - `composer run-script lint:cs:fix` will automatically fix all coding style issues

+### Template parts

+Templates should be split into components and organized within the `_template-parts` folder.

 ## Assets

 Laravel mix is being used for asset build and compilation: